 The Connecticut DCF attorneys lawyers at Mark Sherman Law are experienced in working with DCF investigators to get them the information they need.
 We work quickly and aggressively to advocate on your family’s half with just one goal: to get DCF to close the case as quickly as possible and out of your lives.
 At the same time we are doing this, we work to shield families from unnecessary DCF intervention.
 The last thing a family wants is DCF investigators knocking on the doors of their neighbors asking questions.
 Nor do they want DCF investigators coming to their children’s schools and asking questions that raise eyebrows and suspicions about abuse or neglect accusations that are often fabricated or overstated.
-Our goal is to cut off this investigation at the outset, and to attempt to prevent DCF from invading your lives and causing irreparable damage to your reputation in the community.
+Our goal is to cut off this investigation at the outset and attempt to prevent DCF from invading your lives and causing irreparable damage to your reputation in the community.

 What Is DCF?

-Handling DCF Investigations
+How Are DCF Investigations Handled?

 DCF treats and assesses each case of reported abuse or neglect with an intense degree of scrutiny and resources, regardless of where the report originated or whether it is major or minor.
 The problem with this approach, however, is that many of our clients who are contacted by DCF investigators looking into a minor accusation are faced with an intense degree of questioning.
 This can backfire on a family who thinks they can handle the questioning without an attorney, as the DCF questions can quickly become intrusive and cause embarrassment and humiliation to a family when this level of inquiry is simply not necessary.
 That’s why we encourage families to immediately contact a Connecticut DCF lawyer at Mark Sherman Law to intervene and shut down the DCF investigation as quickly as possible.

-DCF “Referrals” from Mandated Reporters
+What Happens With DCF “Referrals” from Mandated Reporters?

 Specifically, pursuant to Connecticut General Statutes, C.G.S. § 17a-101a, mandated reporters are obligated to call DCF when, in the ordinary course of the reporter’s employment or profession, they have reasonable belief to suspect or believe that a child under the age of 18 has been abused, neglected or is placed in imminent risk of serious harm.
 Here’s the challenge for mandated reporters: they are obligated to report abuse and suspected abuse.
-In fact, if they do not report it, then they could find themselves civilly (or even criminally) liable (i.e. think Penn State football scandal).
+In fact, if they do not report it, then they could find themselves civilly (or even criminally) liable (i.e. think the Penn State football scandal).
 Thus, reporters are trained to err on the side of caution.
 Examples of referrals include:

 What To Do When DCF Contacts You

-After a referral is made to DCF, then the investigator will usually contact the parents of the child to request an interview with the child and family.
-The identity of the referral source is confidential so do not expect DCF to disclose that to you.
+After a referral is made to DCF, the investigator will usually contact the parents of the child to request an interview with the child and family.
+The identity of the referral source is confidential, so do not expect DCF to disclose that to you.
 What will be disclosed to you is the following: the details surrounding the abuse or neglect allegations, and the identity of the suspected abuser.
 If there is an imminent risk of danger and harm to the child, then DCF must commence its investigation within two hours.
 If there is no such risk, then they typically begin their work within three days.

-The Stages of a Connecticut DCF Investigation
+What Are the Stages of a Connecticut DCF Investigation?

 The DCF worker almost always requests to visit your home to assess the risk and safety of the home for the child.
-(Note: to protect our clients, in some cases we insist that the interview take place in our law offices rather than home).
-They will try to comfort families and have them relax their guard—but make no mistake, their primary objective is not to comfort, it’s to investigate abuse and neglect allegations.
-They need to get as many facts, information and data points from you and your family as possible.
-They are seasoned investigators and interviewers.
-They are very observant of everything in the home.
-Thus, you should be as prepared as possible for this meeting by contacting a top Connecticut DCF lawyer.
+(Note: to protect our clients, in some cases we insist that the interview take place in our law offices rather than at home).
+They will try to comfort families and have them relax their guard—but make no mistake, their primary objective is not to comfort; it’s to investigate abuse and neglect allegations.
+They need to collect as much data about you and your family as possible.
+They are seasoned investigators and interviewers, and they are very observant of everything in the home.
+Bs prepared as possible for this meeting by contacting a top Connecticut DCF lawyer.